• Skip to primary navigation

 These potatoes are perfect for serving for family dinners or holiday meals.
 This recipe makes a large batch and you can easily make it ahead of time and then bake it before dinner.

-While these potatoes are creamy and delicious, go ahead and to with homemade brown gravy for an extra delicious finish!
+While these potatoes are creamy and delicious, go ahead and serve with homemade brown gravy for an extra delicious finish!

 Key ingredients